 Mathematical modeling of infectious disease dynamics and evolution; including HIV, COVID-19, and drug resistance

 The research group of Dr. Alison Hill at Johns Hopkins University invites applicants for a postdoctoral fellow to contribute to the group’s work developing mathematical models and computational tools to better understand, predict, and control infectious diseases.
 We are seeking a motivated and creative PhD-level scientist with experience applying mathematics to biological systems.
 The successful applicant will become a part of two highly-collaborative multi-PI groups at the university: the Institute for Computational Medicine (https://icm.jhu.edu/) and the Infectious Disease Dynamics Group (http://www.iddynamics.jhsph.edu/).
-The position is expected to be virtual for the duration of university closures in response to COVID-19.

 Multiple positions are available to contribute to new and ongoing projects in the group, such as modeling a) within-host dynamics and evolution of HIV infection in response to antiretroviral therapy, b) cure strategies for HIV/AIDS including immunotherapy and latency-targeting therapies, c) strategies to slow the evolution of drug resistance for a wide range of pathogens, d) spread of COVID-19 and the efficacy of control policies.
 The group additionally studies the spread of bed bug infestations, antiviral immune responses, cancer-causing viruses, and the intersection of human behavior and infection spread.
 The work involves both deterministic and stochastic modeling, and working with a variety of data types and collaborators around the world.
 The successful candidate will also be welcome to pursue independent research topics of mutual interest.
 The lab is funded by grants from the National Institutes of Health and the Bill & Melinda Gates Foundation.
 More information about our current and previous work can be found at http://alsnhll.github.io/